Atlanta news anchor Jovita Moore dies months after brain cancer diagnosis

-Atlanta (CNN)Longtime TV news anchor Jovita Moore died Thursday night at 53 after a months-long battle with cancer, WSB announced Friday morning.
+Atlanta (CNN)Longtime TV news anchor Jovita Moore died Thursday night at 53 after a monthslong battle with cancer, WSB announced Friday morning.

 "Jovita died overnight, seven months after being diagnosed with an aggressive form of brain cancer," the station's statement said.